Even though running is a pretty simple and straightforward sport, it’s easy to get sucked into the commodification of it.

 Fear not though, friends.
 It is entirely possible to become an accomplished runner without falling down the rabbit hole of “stuff” and letting it consume your life, your living space, and all your disposable income.

-Below, I’ll share in detail some tips for becoming a “minimalist” runner.
+Below, I’ll share in detail some tips for starting minimalist running.
 While we tend to think of “minimalist” runners as folks who are wearing super lightweight running shoes, instead of the heavier, bulkier counterparts, “minimalist” runners can also be those of us who approach running from a more immaterial vantage point.